mehulagg/gitlab/doc/development/fe_guide/style/javascript.md

 # JavaScript style guide

-We use [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript) and it's accompanying linter to manage most of our JavaScript style guidelines.
+We use [AirBnB's JavaScript Style Guide](https://github.com/airbnb/javascript) and it's accompanying linter to manage most of our JavaScript style guidelines.

-In addition to the style guidelines set by Airbnb, we also have a few specific rules listed below.
+In addition to the style guidelines set by AirBnB, we also have a few specific rules listed below.

 TIP: **Tip:**